 With your beautiful, pure skin as smooth as silk

-And as green as the grass in summertime.
+And as green as grass in the summertime.

 I love your taste and the smell of your tender fruit

-Which hides beneath your green armour.
+Which hides beneath your green armor.

 Olive, sweet, tasty Olive,

-How I love you so and my mealtimes wouldn’t be the same
+How I love you so and my meal times wouldn’t be the same